 Yes, like anything else, one must take time to learn how to use newsletter templates, but once you accomplish that objective, I think you will become “hooked.”
 On a personal “hacking” note, I have created newsletters using basic Microsoft Word.
 Simply create a new Word document (with narrow margins), type in a “title” and related overarching information at the top, space down, then underneath, insert your text.
 Then format that text into three columns.
 Insert photos as you please.
 Don’t forget to include your organization’s physical mailing address and both the written-out website and email contact addresses.

-The first two newsletter links I share below were created with the help of Microsoft Office templates, and I am quite proud of them.
+The first two newsletter links I share below were created with the help of Microsoft Office templates.
 They were both posted as pdf files online for public download, and printed by a print shop on glossy paper for physical distribution.
-The second two newsletters were created with MailChimp and iContact email platforms.
+The third newsletter was created with iContact.
+I have also done extensive newsletter work with MailChimp.

 - The Daughters of The Republic of Texas (Austin)